metaph3r/solutions-architect-case-study/README.md

 2. Downtimes have to be avoided

-    Use geo-reduntant high-availability cloud service.
+    Use geo-redundant high-availability cloud service.

 3. Millions of users to be expected